akshatasProjects/JS-Algo-freeCodeCamp/JS-MusicPlayer/Readme.md

 - The createTextNode() method is used to create a text node.
 To use it, you call it and pass in the text as a string:

 - element.id would set an id attribute, and element.ariaLabel would set an aria-label attribute.
 Both of them accept their values as a string

+- appendChild() lets you add a node or an element as the child of another element.

+- The "ended" event listener is appropriate for this.
+It is fired when the playback of a media reaches the end.